wp-plugins/wp-issues-crm/readme.txt

 == Changelog ==
+= 2.2.2.1 =
+* Eliminate use of prepend parameter in spl_autoload_register -- unnecessary and required PHP version 5.3.0; should now be OK with PHP 5.2.4
 = 2.2.2 =
 * Fix bug -- prevent repetitive downloads in certain key sequences
 * Add search favoriting -- suggestion of Brendan Berger